 Search continues for missing hiker in Olympic National Park

-A search for a missing hiker continued Saturday in Olympic National Park, according to the National Park Service.
+A 26-year-old man has been missing in Olympic National Park since Thursday, according to the National Park Service.

-Jerren Fisher’s last known location was the Graves Creek Trailhead in Quinault Rain Forest.
+Jerren Fisher’s last known location was the Graves Creek Trailhead in the Quinault Rain Forest.

-Fisher was reported overdue to park dispatch on Thursday, Sept.
-16, by a family member.
+A family member reported Fisher overdue to park dispatch on Thursday.
 Crews searched for him Friday and Saturday, including at Wynoochee Pass Trail and the switchbacks in the Seven Stream area, according to the release.

-Fisher, 26, is 5-foot-11 with light brown hair in a ponytail and has a beard.
-He also is known to hike in tie dye t-shirts and bright colors.
+Fisher is 5-foot-11 with light brown hair in a ponytail and has a beard.
+He is known to hike in tie dye T-shirts and bright colors.

-Anyone with information about Fisher, or anyone in the area of Enchanted Valley, North Fork Skokomish Trail or Six Ridge between Sept.
-8-16, is asked to call or text the tip line at 888-653-0009.
+Anyone with information about Fisher, or anyone in the area of Enchanted Valley, the North Fork Skokomish Trail or Six Ridge between Sept.
+8-16, is asked to call or text the tipline at 888-653-0009.

 This story was originally published September 19, 2021 10:42 AM.